khuedoan/blog/content/posts/overengineered-blog-deployment.md

-In this post, I’m not going into the “why”, as my only reason is “just because”.
-I’ll simply describe my not-so-simple setup.

-Before I start, here's a meme I found on Twitter (apparently it's called X now):
+Before I begin, here's [a meme I found on Twitter](https://twitter.com/dexhorthy/status/856639005462417409/photo/1):

 ![https://twitter.com/dexhorthy/status/856639005462417409/photo/1](https://pbs.twimg.com/media/C-NknkeUwAAxSQs?format=jpg&name=large)

+In this post, I'm not going into the "why", as my only reason is "just because".
+I'll simply describe my not-so-simple setup.

 ## Project structure

-My [blog](https://github.com/khuedoan/blog) project looks like this (truncated for brevity):
+My [blog's source code](https://github.com/khuedoan/blog) looks like this (truncated for brevity):
+The [source code of my blog] looks like this (truncated for brevity):

 ```sh
 .